-Once you are registered and wish to withdraw, you must complete a withdrawal form as explained on page . .
+Once you are registered and wish to withdraw, you must complete a withdrawal form as explained on page tratively withdrawn from the University.
+However, your obligation for payment of fees will continue and may bar you from registration in subsequent semesters.

-If you fail to officially withdraw and also fail to pay your fees, you will be withdrawn from the University.
-You will then owe the University for your fees and will not be allowed to register for subsequent semesters.
 This applies whether or not you attended any classes.
 The amount of fees owed will be determined by the fee policy established by the Regents of the University of Wisconsin.